-When you visit the Channel website you will browse anonymously unless you have accessed the website from a personalised communication from Channel.
+When you visit the Company’s website you will browse anonymously unless you have accessed the website from a personalised communication from Channel.

 If you are an anonymous visitor, the information we collect is not capable of personally identifying you.

 A 'cookie' is a packet of information placed on a user's computer by a website for record keeping purposes.
-Cookies are generally used on the Channel site to:
+Cookies are generally used on the Company site to:

 You can configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is sent.
 (Each browser is different, so check the "Help" menu of your browser to learn how to change your cookie preferences).

-Before you contact FOS Australia or the Office of the Australian Information Commissioner, we recommend that you first try to resolve your concern with us.
+Before you contact AFCA or the Office of the Australian Information Commissioner, we recommend that you first try to resolve your concern with us.

-Personal information may be disclosed to third parties in jurisdictions including: Canada, Luxembourg, Singapore, Hong Kong, Malaysia, United Kingdom and the United States of America.
+Personal information may be disclosed to third parties in jurisdictions including: Australia, New Zealand, Canada, Luxembourg, Singapore, Hong Kong, Malaysia, India, Philippines, Ireland, Netherlands, Malta, Isle of Man, Cayman Islands, United Kingdom and the United States of America.